FBP

 LakeView 2Bdrms 2Baths with 3 real beds and parking

 About this propertySpacious Accommodations: LakeView 2Bdrms 2Baths with 3 real beds and parking offers a spacious apartment in Toronto city center.
-The property features two bedrooms and two bathrooms, providing ample space for guests.
+The property includes two bedrooms and two bathrooms, providing ample space for guests.

 Modern Amenities: Guests enjoy free WiFi, air-conditioning, and a balcony or patio.
-The apartment includes a fully equipped kitchen with a refrigerator, microwave, and toaster.
+The apartment features a fully equipped kitchen with a refrigerator, microwave, and toaster.
 Additional amenities include a dining area, seating area, and a TV.

 Vacation Home LakeView 2Bdrms 2Baths with 3 real beds and parking reviews